KxSystems/docs/docs/wp/parse-trees.md

 ### Parse trees and eval

 The first issue with passing a `select` query to `parse` is that each returned item is in unevaluated form.
-As discussed, simply applying `value` to a parse tree does not work.
+As [discussed above](#eval-and-value), simply applying `value` to a parse tree does not work.
 However, if we evaluate each one of the arguments fully, then there would be no nested parse trees.
 We could then apply `value` to the result:

 ```q
 q)eval each parse "select count i from trade where 140>(count;i) fby sym"